Call for appointment:410-706-4771 410-706-4771

 Your breathing becomes very shallow, or you may even stop breathing from a few seconds to a few minutes.
 This can happen 30 times or more an hour.

 You may resume normal breathing with a snorting or choking sound.

 If you have sleep apnea, you may snore loudly, although snoring does not mean you have it.

 Obstructive sleep apnea, the most common type, is caused by relaxation of soft tissue in the back of the throat that blocks the passage of air.
 This is also one of the most common conditions our sleep disorder specialists treat at the University of Maryland Sleep Disorders Center.

-Risk factors for sleep apnea include age, being overweight, male, having a small airway or a family history of sleep apnea.
+Risk factors include age, being overweight, male, having a small airway or a family history of sleep apnea.
 Children with enlarged tonsils or adenoids are also at risk.